uuBach/Quran_Analysis_Dashboard/README.md

 # Tools I Used
 To build this interactive Quranic dashboard, I leveraged a set of Excel-based tools and features:

--**Microsoft Excel:** The primary tool used for data structuring, analysis, and dashboard creation.
+- **Microsoft Excel:** The primary tool used for data structuring, analysis, and dashboard creation.
--**Pivot Tables:** Enabled efficient data summarization by Surah, word count, and ayah count.
+- **Pivot Tables:** Enabled efficient data summarization by Surah, word count, and ayah count.
--**Slicers:** Provided intuitive filtering by Surah size, place of revelation, and chronological order.
+- **Slicers:** Provided intuitive filtering by Surah size, place of revelation, and chronological order.
--**Charts:** Used bar and line charts to visually represent Surah lengths and word frequency trends.
+- **Charts:** Used bar and line charts to visually represent Surah lengths and word frequency trends.
--**Data Formatting & Conditional Logic:** Applied sorting, filtering, and logical categorization (e.g. “Short,” “Medium,” “Long”) to enhance interactivity and readability.
+- **Data Formatting & Conditional Logic:** Applied sorting, filtering, and logical categorization (e.g. “Short,” “Medium,” “Long”) to enhance interactivity and readability.

 # The Analysis
 This Excel dashboard was built to explore structural patterns and word frequency across the Qur'an.
 Using two main data tables (Surahs and Words), I created dynamic visualizations powered by pivot tables, slicers, and formulas.
 Below is a breakdown of the main analytical components in the dashboard: